OrlanC/pocean_metagenome/README.md

 - :microscope: Command run in Betterlab server
 - :hourglass: Command that takes a lot of time

-- Make sure you adapt the scripts and commands to **your computer or your username**.
+- Make sure you adapt the scripts and commands to **the filesystem of your computer and/or your username**.
 For example, some scripts run in Mazorka have the username `czirion` but when you use them you should put your username.

 ## Data